 Having been around in IT with mainframes and minicomputers for a long time, I half remember an equation of queuing time and utilisation and the effect it has on getting a request serviced.
 I remember the graph of the equation, and the knee of the curve when response time starts to increase dramatically being around 78%, which is why there is an old rule of thumb for keeping disc drives below 80% full.
 Even for my solid state drive, when I only had a few Gb to play with things got very slow and occasionally stopped altogether.
 Don’t tell anyone, but just like with Windows (when you are at that dodgy stage), turning off and rebooting does wonders.
 I’ve heard that iconic Apple start up noise much too often this year.
 To make space I was doing all the things you are supposed to do — purging unnecessary files and clearing cache, removing apps like Garage Band that I was unlikely to use, finding unnecessary backups of iTunes and the like — Google is your friend and there is plenty of practical and useful advice out there on support and discussion boards.
 However, my Outlook finally got its knickers in a twist.
 Continually bailing the sinking ship was counter productive, so I had to remove all the Outlook internal files (with some advice from Microsoft support) to make 17Gb of space so I could breathe, relax, keep working and make a proper considered move.

 Life would be so much easier if you could upgrade the MacBook Air’s SSD in situ, but that isn’t an option available from Apple any more.
 There are some after market options, but I didn’t fancy the risk.
 I needed a new machine with 256Gb of SSD (on a tight budget as always).
 This is where I have to take issue with Apple’s October 2016 announcements, and the associated price hike we’ve endured here in the UK.
 My son moved to a 13-inch MacBook Pro Retina, 8Gb memory and 128Gb SSD in early October 2016 for £999 (as he was starting his first full time job!).
 We knew the new MacBook Pros were just going to be announced weeks later, and we could guess the pricing and the fact that they would be using USB-C. He plumped for the 2015 design as it had a great feature set, fantastic screen, as well as having the standard USBs and an SD card slot for his photography and video.
 Straight after the announcement of the new range, this same older style model MBP was still available, but moved up in price to £1,249.
 There isn’t a 256Gb older MBP model available any more in the current Apple range.
+(UPDATE: I was wrong here – 256Gb and 512Gb old style MBPs are still available through Apple, and John Lewis has started stocking the 256Gb version too).
 The new MacBook Pros, like the current 12-inch MacBook range, do have 256Gb SSD as a minimum, but they start at £1,449 for the 13-inch entry model.
 The one I’d really like is the first touch bar version, but that’s £1,749.

 I considered the 12-inch MacBook — I have friends who love them.
 Very portable, very small, very beautiful, and certainly powerful enough for my needs.
 I seriously considered the new MacBook Pro, which also looks even better and doesn’t weigh that much more either.
 In both cases, however, they use USB-C. Only 1 port on the MacBook, 2 on the new entry MacBook Pro, and 4 on the touch bar models.
 Rather than adding more expense to replace existing drives and devices, I’d end up buying some sort of USB-C hub and adaptors at extra cost too.
 Even so, I was seriously tempted.
 I also think it is a great shame that Apple has moved away from MagSafe.
 As someone who has seriously damaged a Sony Vaio tripping over the cable and watching it spin across the floor in to a wall, and been saved of the same fate several times with my MBA, this is a big loss.
 The new MacBook Pros are good, but I’ll wait to see what the next iteration is like.
 On top of considering new, I was also watching the Apple certified refurbished options as they came on to the Apple price list and got snapped up, generally 15% off list price, and probably indistinguishable from new.
 However, in the end I started looking at the 2015 vintage 13-inch MacBook Pro as a 2nd-user option.
 A nearby CEX had a B grade 13-inch MBP with (2560 x 1600) Retina Screen, 8Gb of Memory and 256Gb SSD for £860.
 Swapping my MacBook Air with them meant I made the jump for less than £500, and the nearly new machine comes with 24 months of warranty — bargain!
 My B grade MBP has a tiny ding and a couple of minor scratches on the top surface, but I would need to point them out to you, and it’s spotless elsewhere.
 Side by side with my son’s MBP you’d be hard pressed to see which is which (except for the Palace sticker on his).
 MacBooks are solid, well made beasts that stand up to serious punishment if handled with care.